kentdaitken/Open-Government/Why Open Matters.md

 This page is as much for me answering that question for myself as it is for collecting resources.
 Additions welcome - ask me to make this public or [open an issue](https://github.com/kentdaitken/Open-Government/issues).

+Oh yeah, opinions are mine and don't reflect etc. etc.

 ##Definition

 “Open data is data that can be freely used, reused and redistributed by anyone – subject only, at most, to the requirement to attribute and sharealike.” - See more at: http://okfn.org/opendata/#sthash.LPAs5hsk.dpuf